angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-an-isbn.md

 * Title Status (this will most likely be "Active Record" if you are setting up a new book to sell)
 * Price (this is the price you intend to have listed on the back of the book)

 There are other fields available that I would recommend filling in as it will help services find your book, but that is something you can always go back and fill in later.
-Just be aware that any changes you make require that same 48 hour "processing" period before they are considered live.
+Just be aware that any changes you make require that same up to 48 hour "processing" period before they are considered live.

 **Publication Date**